Gluing Branes, I

 For physical applications we need to understand the deformation theory of such Higgs bundles.
 We want to determine the endomorphisms and deformations which are normalizable with respect to the $L^2$-norm defined by the hermitian-Einstein metric.
 See section \ref{Dterms} for more information on this.
 We should be able to give an algebraic characterization of such modes.
 Markman \cite{MarkmanInf} (see also \cite{DonagiMarkmanReview}) and Yokogawa \cite{YokogawaInfinitesimal} have defined hypercohomology groups for quasi-parabolic Higgs bundles.
 These would seem to be natural candidates for computing the normalizable modes, but this does not seem to have been worked out.
 For work in this direction, in the case of cotangent twisted Higgs bundles, see Mochizuki \cite{Mochizuki}.
 Yokogawa also generalizes $\Ext$-groups to parabolic Higgs sheaves.
 These should be isomorphic to the hypercohomology groups of the Higgs bundle under the Higgs bundle/spectral cover correspondence.

 In practice, we are mostly interested in charged chiral matter.
 This appears to be well-localized, and so we can be somewhat cavalier about the precise cohomology groups that one needs.

 It is interesting to note that mathematicians have used parabolic Higgs bundles with rational weights to describe Higgs bundles on orbifold spaces.
 According to \cite{Donagi:2008ca}, $F$-theory duals of heterotic models with discrete Wilson lines (and no exotic matter) have orbifold singularities, at least in the stable degeneration limit.
-Thus it might be interesting to understand if parabolic Higgs bundles could be used to describe duals of discrete Wilson lines.
+Thus it might be interesting to understand if such parabolic Higgs bundles could be used to describe duals of discrete Wilson lines, i.e. if this is the correct surface operator to consider from the point of view of heterotic/$F$-theory duality.
 A number of issues would need to be clarified.
+One might also speculate that we could generate this surface operator by integrating out heavy charged states on the heterotic side.

 \newsubsection{Structure sheaf of a fat point}

 \subseclabel{FatPoints}

 We would like to take the opportunity to introduce the structure sheaf of a fat point, and analyze it from several different points of view.
 This will be the model for the degenerate cases we consider, so we will encounter the same basic structure many times over.